dhamaker/ux-test-patterns/interactive/inputs/input-advanced-html.md

 * <code>autocomplete</code>  with the appropraite value.  identifies the values the input will represent.
 * <code>title</code> tooltip and validation message
 * <code>placeholder</code> enhancement for some users

+## Results
+### Presentation: NVDA on Firefox
+#### <code>onfocus</code> event
+_Syntax:_

+label + valid status + "edit" + required + title + placeholder + value

+_Actual:_

+> Mobile Phone edit required invalid  number has autocomplete Enter area code and phone number using parenthese and hyphen.
+We will only use this phone number to protect access to your account. [pause] number number number [pause] number number number and four number blank.

+#### <code>oninvalid</code> event
+_Syntax:_

+"Alert: Please match the requested format:" + title

+_Actual:_
+> Alert: Please fill out this field.

+> Alert: Please match the requested format: Enter area code and phone number using parenthese and hyphen.
+We will only use this phone number to protect access to your account.

+### Presentation JAWS on Firefox
+TBD

 ## References
 *  <a href="https://www.w3.org/TR/2017/REC-html52-20171214/sec-forms.html#clientside-form-validation">Client-Side Form Validation</a>